mellywebby/100-days-of-code/log.md

 **Today's Progress**: Learned how to use a dictionary to count the frequencies in a data set and completed related practice problems.
 I also learned the syntax for defining and calling a function.

 **Thoughts:** Today I found myself regularly glancing at upcoming topics in the course and feeling like I was behind.
 This led me to spend more time working through the course than I had originally planned which took time away from other things that I needed to get done today.
 During my lunch break, I started reading Atomic Habits by James Clear which reminded me that a little progress everyday will surely lead me to my goals.
 It's nice knowing that the next time that I feel like this, whether it's on day 10 or day 80, I can look back at this log and remind myself of just how far I have come.

+### Day 9: October 11, 2020

+**Today's Progress**: Practiced defining and calling functions to solve various problems.

+**Thoughts:** I enjoy comparing my code to the provided solutions because I am able to see other (sometimes more simpler) ways of completing the same problem.
+From that I'm learning to see problems from different points of view.